niallguerin/data-analytics-msc-project/README.md

 ## data-analytics-msc-project
-MSc - Data Analytics Project - 2019.
-This project was a prototype and research exercise to assess if I could decouple the original vendelligence application I had built in 2015-2016 from the Google CSE API and build an information management solution independent of paid-for APIs.
-Gensim was chosen as the open source solution to build the information retrieval module from the Stack Overflow public dataset.
-The second part of the project was to evaluate two ML algorithms of choice (XGBoost classifier, Keras TensorFlow Neural Network classifier) and assess their performance using standard ML metrics on identifying the best answer from the resultset list it had received from the Gensim IR module and if it was acceptable to me as an end user.
+MSc - Data Analytics Project from 2019.
+This project was a prototype and research exercise to assess if I could decouple my original [vendelligence](https://github.com/niallguerin/vendelligence-webapp-personal) information retrieval application from the Google CSE API it was reliant on.

-This project was from August 2019 for my university project.
+The goal here was to build an information management prototype independent of paid-for APIs for both search and machine learning functionality.
+Vendelligence was missing best answer prediction support, so you had to still rely on filters to wade through results.
+This prototype added an ML layer to pinpoint single best answers from a search resultset.

+The SO dataset was processed and staged into My SQL using SQL scripts from this [GitHub project](https://github.com/collab-uniba/emse_best-answer-prediction).
+Refer to Primary Reference literature review papers below for their research paper and citation.

+I added additional SQL scripts for information retrieval query comparison tests to check question-answer IDs in the overall SO dataset to facilitate chunked information extraction later to ensure input queries were actually in the CSV datasets before building the corpus in Gensim and before running train:test so holdout sets were manually built, and not only relied on the percentage holdout parameter in the machine learning model training code.

+Feature analysis was based on the primary paper in the literature review as they used the Boruta package in R to automate feature detection.
+I performed my own independent test cases of feature reduction after familiarising myself with the dataset which dropped a number of those features and still saw good performance using XGBoost algorithm.

+Using file splitter utilities from the My SQL DB data exports to file system, Gensim was used to reconstruct the corpus in [Gensim](https://radimrehurek.com/gensim/) file format.
+This supported NLP functionality and query similarity searching against input query test cases, using tf-idf in case of this project.
+Gensim supports multiple other options beyond tf-idf e.g. [Latent Semantic Indexing](https://en.wikipedia.org/wiki/Latent_semantic_analysis).

+Two ML algorithms were chosen for the machine learning answer prediction module based on the top-performing list of algorithms identified in the Primary Reference research paper below although I then choose my own preference for implementation: sklearn XGBoost and Keras neural network.
+The ML module prototype focuses on performance evaluation of both ML algorithms against the Gensim query search resultsets, which act as a filter layer before passing to the best answer prediction layer.

+Finally, a simple (and buggy) command-line snippet tool is included that provides the user with the response in weblink format, so answer is opened in their web browser from the Python console.

 ## Change Log
 - Reviewed and re-tested in PyCharm October 2022 (env = Python 3.7)
 - Added bug fixes for deprecated methods in TensorFlow and XGBoost imported library function call sections
+- Trimmed README file

 ## Dataset Downloads
 - [Stack Exchange Dataset Download from Internet Archive](https://archive.org/details/stackexchange)